 It’s not about being judges of life and death, but about giving a belief in justice back to ordinary people.”

 The link between cases isn’t clear but one thing is – this killer needs to be stopped…and fast.

 This is different to the other two Harry Hole novels because it is told in two alternating story lines.
 One is Hole’s present day investigation into neo-Nazi murders and the other is from 1944 along the Eastern German front in the trenches surrounding Leningrad.

 I really should have liked this book.
 But I just couldn’t and I found it a struggle to read.
 It felt fractured with the alternating story lines and not blended together.
 It had all the makings of a good book but I couldn’t get into it and it was a real struggle to pick the book up and read it.
 I hope the next one is better!

 You can find this book on Amazon

-Until next time where we will be reviewing the next book in the Harry whole series, Nemesis.
+Until next time where I will be reviewing the next book in the Harry whole series, Nemesis.